ykotseruba/P3O3_metrics/README.md

 ### Code for metrics and SMILER experiment files used in the paper Kotseruba et al. "Do Saliency Models Detect Odd-One-Out Targets?
 New Datasets and Evaluations", BMVC, 2019.

-In our paper we compute global saliency index (GSI) and number of fixations to find the target (numfix2find) for stimuli in the Psychophysical Patterns (P<sup>3</sup>) dataset.
+In our paper we compute global saliency index (GSI) and number of fixations to find the target (defined in function 'numfix2find') for stimuli in the Psychophysical Patterns (P<sup>3</sup>) dataset.

 For the Odd-One-Out (O<sup>3</sup>) dataset we compute the ratios of maximum saliency values within the target and the distractors (MSR<sub>targ</sub>) and within the target and the background (MSR<sub>bg</sub>) areas.